GetStream/stream-rails/README.md

 ####Feeds bundled with feed_manager

-To get you started the manager has 4 feeds pre configured.
-You can add more feeds if your application needs it.
+To get you started the manager has 4 feeds pre-configured.
+You can add more feeds if your application requires it.
-Feeds are divided in three categories.
+Feeds are divided into three categories.

 #####User feed:
 The user feed stores all activities for a user.
 Think of it as your personal Facebook page.
 You can easily get this feed from the manager.